lzilber/docker/README.md

 Used to build images of SonarQube version 5.x (starting at 5.0.1 released Feb.
 24 2015).

+Note: Analysis for 5.0 and 5.1 requires the option -Dsonar.scm.disabled=True

 | Component | Version |
 | --------- | ------- |
 | Java  | 7  |